AkiyukiOkayasu/osc/README.md

 ```bash
 go get github.com/AkiyukiOkayasu/osc
 ```
-to install it.

-If you're not using Go and only need gosc (command line OSC tool) download the zip from [Release](AkiyukiOkayasu/osc/releases/latest/download/gosc.zip).
+If you're not using Go and only need gosc (command line OSC tool) download the zip from [Release](AkiyukiOkayasu/osc/releases/latest).

 ## Usage example